 2.1.2 Maslow Hierarchy of Needs Theory

 According to Maslow’s (1943) hierarchy of needs theory proposes that individuals must fulfil their lower-order needs (basic needs such as water and housing, safety, belonging, and esteem) before being motivated to fulfill the higher-order need for self-actualization.
 Normally, the theory of needs developed by Maslow is always captured in a pyramidal shape in which the basic needs are situated at the bottom while the higher needs at the top.
 This portends the order of importance of the needs.
 Physiological needs are the most vital and widest among them and were placed at the base of the pyramid.
 According to Cheema, Shujaat, and Alam, (2013), an individual goes through the hierarchy beginning with the most basic needs that is physiological needs which include food, air, sleep, shelter, clothing, salaries for employees etc. Such needs are basic and hence absolutely essential to sustain life.
 Until the physiological needs are fulfilled, the other needs above the hierarchy will not be considered.
 This is very important point to note considering that in most organizations most of the lower level employees fall at this level of the Maslow’s hierarchy.
 The second most basic need is for employees to feel safe and secure.
-More on that Tanner, (2018), demonstrates that Employees who feel insecure at the work place or who feel like are in harm which could be environmentally or mentally will not be in a position to perform their work above expectation.
+More on that Tanner, (2018), demonstrates that employees who feel insecure at the work place or who feel like are in harm which could be environmentally or mentally will not be in a position to perform their work above expectation.
 Instead, they get demotivated and this drives them to look for job offers in other companies

 Basically, Social Needs refers to the need for friendships, team togetherness, belonging to associations, clubs or other groups and the need to give and get love are all social needs.
 Employees are concerned on matters of esteem needs which include self-respect, achievement, attention, recognition and reputation.
 They generally need the feeling that others will think better of them or others will escalate their efforts at the work place.
-This is why motivation is crucial to excellent employee performance and when at this level of the hierarchy; it mainly concerns non-monetary rewards such as recognizing or praising an employee for good performance in existence of the other employees (Tanner, 2018).
+This is why motivation is crucial to excellent employee performance.
+At this level of the hierarchy, motivation mainly concerns non-monetary rewards such as recognizing or praising an employee for good performance in the presence of other employees (Tanner, 2018).

 Lastly, Self-Actualization is the highest level of Maslow’s hierarchy where people are looking in to their full potential, purpose, truth, wisdom and justice.
 A very small percentage of employees ever reach this point.
 In an organization, such individuals are very few and may include top management such as company proprietors and directors.
 Therefore, the theory is suitable in understanding the relationship between non cash perks and employee performance at Pretty Development for Poverty Reduction (PDPR).

 2.2 Empirical Literature Review